-- a.
-Second-year provisional tenure review; - b.
-Third-year provisional tenure review (College of Medicine); - c.
-Fourth-year provisional tenure review; - d.
-Sixth-year provisional tenure review (College of Medicine); - e.
-Sixth-year (final) tenure review; - f.
-Ninth-year (final) tenure review (College of Medicine). - 4.
-Promotion and tenure reviews should begin immediately following the actions described in sections V.A.2. and V.A.3. above. - 5.
+- 3. Promotion and tenure reviews should begin immediately following the actions described in sections V.A.2. above. - 4.
 The review processes for promotion and tenure may occur simultaneously and should if promotion is being considered prior to the sixth year, or for the College of Medicine prior to the ninth-year tenure review.